achilleas-k/python-talks/slides/slides.md

 --

-I'll get back to that in a minut...
+I'll get back to that in a minute...

 --